Javierov2201/SalesJalan/README.md

 # SalesmanJalan
-An attempt to solve travelling salesman problem using genetic algorithm
+An attempt to solve travelling salesman problem using genetic algorithm, for learning purpose